 This post is one of those classic double-entendres for which us Brits are (in)famous, involving as it does both an actual Pain In The Butt and a euphemistic one.

 I have been incapacitated recently by a sudden onset of sciatica caused – so my physio seems to think – by “Piriformis Syndrome“.
-Basically a result (he thinks – without an MRI it is impossible to be sure) of the way my sciatic nerve is routed under or possibly through a muscle in my butt, rather than the “classic” spinal injury normally associated with sciatica (herniated disc etc).
+Basically a result (he thinks – without an MRI it is impossible to be sure) of the way my sciatic nerve is routed under or possibly through a muscle in my butt, click here to read more about this wonderful condition.
+Nope, so rather than the “classic” spinal injury normally associated with sciatica (herniated disc etc).

 Certainly I know I pulled something in my butt a couple of months ago (just moving some not very heavy boxes and over-extending slightly) and had been hobbling around with a sore hip which got variously better and worse ever since.
 I then woke up almost two weeks ago in deblitating agony – literally unable to stand, let alone walk.